-- If you install only one hard disk drive, install it in drive bay 1.
-The drive in bay 1 is the primary boot device. - If you are installing a hot-swap drive, continue with "Installing a hot-swap hard disk drive".
-If you are installing a non-hot-swap drive, go to "Installing a non-hot-swap hard disk drive".
+- Non-hot-swap disk drives have a jumper block on the rear.
+Install a jumper in the cable-selection position of the jumper block.
+For details, see the notes under step 4 on page 18, and the documentation that comes with the drive. - If you install only one hard disk drive, for faster startup, install it in the primary boot device bay.
+For hot-swap SCSI drives, the drive in bay 1 is the primary boot device.
+For IDE drives, the drive in bay 2 is the primary boot device. - If you are installing a hot-swap drive, continue with "Installing a hot-swap hard disk drive".
+If you are installing a non-hot-swap drive, go to "Installing a non-hot-swap hard disk drive" on page 18.